 Dr. Chang's clinical interests are related to general surgical oncology.
-He has expertise in the areas of breast cancer, melanoma, liver tumors and colorectal cancer.
-He has been director for the multidisciplinary Breast Care Center and the director of the Gastrointestinal Oncology Program of the U of M Comprehensive Cancer Center.
-The Ladies Home Journal (2002) and Redbook (2002) have named Dr. Chang as Top Doctor.
-He has also been named as one of the Best Doctors in America consistently every year since 1998 (Woodward/White survey).
+He has expertise in the areas of breast cancer, melanoma, sarcomas, liver tumors and colorectal cancer.
+He has had leadership roles in the U of M Comprehensive Cancer Center which include: Director of the multidisciplinary Breast Care Center; Director of the Gastrointestinal Oncology Program; Associate Director for Translational Research; and Associate Director for Clinical Affairs.
+He has also been named as one of the Best Doctors in America consistently every year since 1998.

-Dr. Chang runs a laboratory program that has been continuously funded by the National Institutes of Health for more than 20 years.
-His research focuses on tumor immunology, immunotherapy, and gene therapy.
+Dr. Chang runs a laboratory program that has been externally funded for more than 25 years.
+His research focuses on tumor immunology and immunotherapy.
 He is co-Director of the Immunological Monitoring Core of the Cancer Center.
-In addition, he has trained many fellows in the laboratory and is Program Director for an NIH training grant entitled, "University of Michigan Surgical Oncology Research Training Program”.
-He is on editorial boards of numerous surgery and oncology journals.
-He is an editor of a major surgery textbook and oncology textbook used in medical schools.
+In addition, he has trained many fellows in the laboratory and is Program Director for an NIH T32 training grant entitled, "University of Michigan Surgical Oncology Research Training Program."
+He has been on editorial boards of numerous surgery and oncology journals; and, has edited several major textbooks in Surgery and Oncology.
 He has been a member of the Experimental Therapeutics 2, the Subcommittee D-Clinical Trials and Clinical Oncology NIH study sections.

 Besides the administrative duties involving the U of M Cancer Center and the Division of Surgical Oncology, Dr. Chang has held several roles in national organizations.
 He has been a member of the Executive Council of the Society of Surgical Oncology.
 He has been an American College of Surgeons Governor-at-large for the state of Michigan.
 He has served as a member of the American College of Surgeons Commission of Cancer.